inaimathi/experimentalisp/README.md

 ##### a language you'd use in production

 By its nature, a project like this is going to be highly unstable and prone to explosions.
-So, don't use it if you can't afford explosions.
+Use it to sate your curiosity about certain language features, or perhaps as a starting point for your own experiments, not as the foundation for large software projects.

 ##### especially portable